sbercloud-terraform/terraform-provider-sbercloud/examples/ecs/ecs-in-different-AZs/README.md

 - 1 security group: "default"
 - one system EVS disk of "High I/O" type (SAS) and 16 GB size.

-Availability Zone name is defined automatically for each ECS
+Availability Zone name is defined automatically for each ECS at the creation time.

 ### Notes